PanShi2016/QOCE/README.md

-# SCE
+# QOCE
-These codes are for our paper "Spectral based Clique Expansion for Overlapping Community Detection"
+These codes are for our paper "Quadratic Optimization based Clique Expansion for Overlapping Community Detection"

 ## Requirements
 Before compiling codes, the following software should be installed in your system.